-Let $X\to\spec B$ and $x\in X$ be as in Section~\ref{sect:MainRes}.
-That is, $B$ is an excellent DVR, $b\in\spec B$ is the closed point.
-Also, $X$ is integral, flat and projective over $\spec B$, and satisfies conditions~(I) and~(II) of Section~\ref{sect:MainRes}; the projection $X\to\spec B$ is smooth at $x$.
-In this section we prove the following proposition. \begin{proposition} Let $X^0$ be an open subscheme of $X$ such that $x\in X^0$.
-Assume also that the intersection of $X^0$ with the fiver $X_b$ is dense in this fiber.
+\begin{proposition} Let $X\to\spec\Lambda$ and $x\in X$ be as in Theorem~\ref{th:GrSerre}.
+That is, $\Lambda$ is an excellent discrete valuation ring, $b\in\spec\Lambda$ is the closed point.
+Also, $X$ is an integral scheme, $X$ is flat and projective over $\spec\Lambda$, and $X$ satisfies conditions~(I) and~(II) of Section~\ref{sect:MainRes}.
+The projection $X\to\spec\Lambda$ is smooth at the closed point $x\in X$.
+We also assume that the relative dimension of the flat morphism $X\to\spec\Lambda$ is at least one.
+Let $X^0$ be an open subscheme of $X$ such that $x\in X^0$.
+Assume also that the intersection of $X^0$ with the fiber $X_b$ is dense in this fiber.
 Assume that $Z$ is a closed subset of $X^0$ of codimension at least two.
-Then there is an open subscheme $X'\subset X^0$ containing $x$, a connected $B$-scheme $S$ smooth over $B$, and an $S$-morphism $p:X'\to S$ such that $p$ is a quasi-elementary fibration and $Z\cap X'$ is finite over $S$. \end{proposition} \begin{proof} The proof is somewhat technical but it follows the same strategy as the proofs of~\cite[Prop.~2.3]{PaninGrSerre1},~\cite[Prop.~2.1]{PaninStavrovaVavilov} and of Artin's result~\cite[Exp.~XI, Prop.~3.3]{SGA4-3}.
+Then there is an open subscheme $X'\subset X^0$ containing $x$, a connected $\Lambda$-scheme $S$ smooth over $\Lambda$, and a $\Lambda$-morphism $p\colon X'\to S$ such that $p$ is a quasi-elementary fibration and $Z\cap X'$ is finite over $S$. \end{proposition} \begin{proof} The proof is somewhat technical but it follows the same strategy as the proofs of~\cite[Prop.~2.3]{PaninStavrovaVavilov} and of Artin's result~\cite[Exp.~XI, Prop.~3.3]{SGA4-3}.